Beovolytics-Inc/Business-presentation/README.md

 # BEOVOLYTICS INC.

-WEB & BLOCKCHAIN DEVELOPMENT COMPANY
+##### WEB & BLOCKCHAIN DEVELOPMENT COMPANY

-##### We engineer world-class software & Blockchain technology solutions:
+##### We engineer world-class software & Blockchain technology solutions

-Beovolytics leverages exceptional IT and blockchain engineering talent to deliver high-quality solutions for small and medium businesses.
+Beovolytics leverages exceptional IT and blockchain engineering talent to deliver high-quality solutions for small and medium businesses Beovolytics integrates software assembly lines into large organizations by deploying solutions offered by the Cloud ecosystem.
+We build software solutions using emerging technology for startups and enterprises.
+Our team of Certified experts has designed, developed and produced over various digital platforms on Cloud, IoT, Mobile, and Blockchain.

 ### SERVICES